स स्तोम्यः

 consent.
 Sumantra,

-approach personally Sage Rishyasringa, who performed austerities even while
+to approach personally Sage Rishyasringa, who performed austerities even

-he was yound and acquired great ascetic power and request him to oversee the
+while he was yound and acquired great ascetic power and request him to

 Yagna.
 Upon

-hearing the advise of Sumantra, King Dasharatha became glad and travelled to
+hearing the advice of Sumantra, King Dasharatha became glad and travelled to

 the kingdom of Romapada, a friend of King Dasaratga and the father-in-law of Sage